Wapiti08/LogAnalyzer/README.md

 # DeepLog
-This is the achievement of core DeepLog for research aim.
+- This is the achievement of core DeepLog for research aim.

+- The **Online Update** part for models is waiting to go....

 ## Function: